 Students tailor the program to their career goals, complimenting traditional justice studies courses with undergraduate classes in such aligned areas as business, psychology, sociology, political science, and philosophy.

-As a private, nonprofit university, Southern New Hampshire University has one mission to help you see yourself succeed.
-The benefits of majoring in justice studies at SNHU include:
+As a private, nonprofit university, Southern New Hampshire University has one mission – to help you see yourself succeed.

 Justice-related careers are on the rise.
 According to the Bureau of Labor Statistics, two areas with exceptional growth projections through 2020 include probation officers and correctional treatment specialists (with 18 percent estimated growth) and arbitrators, mediators, and conciliators (7 percent).